Belleye/openReticApp/memory-bank/progress.md

 - FullCalendar integration provides good schedule visualization.
 - Correct time/duration conversions (`apiService`) are essential for API communication.
 The API expects durations in seconds while the UI displays them in minutes.
 - API endpoint `/postSchedule` requires the full `{ schedule, system }` payload for saving.
+- Zone color support has been added to the API and can be stored/retrieved successfully.

 ## Issues
 - No major blockers.
 All implemented features are working as intended in demo mode.